Safsaf

 Return a handler wrapper that catches exceptions and returns an error response.
 See exceptions-handler-wrapper for details.

-2.5 (safsaf handler-wrappers logging)
+2.5 (safsaf handler-wrappers locale)

 2.5.1 Procedures